 However, when presented with infinite options (and often no guidelines) during new home construction, it can be paralyzing.

-To avoid the downfall of perfectionism – or feeling overwhelmed – the best thing that you can do is to start with a pre-drawn floor plan that has your main criteria (remember three bedrooms and a big kitchen?).
-You can then make a few small tweaks here and there by having the designer or plan retailer modify the plan (or even having your contractor make small changes on site later on during the build).
+To avoid the downfall of perfectionism – or feeling overwhelmed – the best thing you can do is start with a pre-drawn floor plan with your main criteria (remember three bedrooms and a big kitchen?).
+You can then make a few small tweaks here and there by having the designer or plan retailer modify the plan (or even having your contractor make small changes on-site later on during the build).

 Let it sit for a week.